Can I change my name?

 What is an objection?

-If you are served with an objection to your name change request, you have 15 days to respond.
-Write out your response and submit it to the court before the deadline.
+If you are served with an objection to your name change request, you may file a written response within 15 days.

 The court granted a name change order.
 Now what?